simondlevy/USFS/README.md

 The <b>examples</b> directory contains sketches showing how to use these two classes.
 As usual, just clone the repo into your Arduino libraries folder to get started.
 The class library and examples were adapted from Kris Winer's [repository](https://github.com/kriswiner/EM7180_SENtral_sensor_hub).
+We strongly recommend reading Kris's  [wiki](https://github.com/kriswiner/EM7180_SENtral_sensor_hub/wiki) for a comprehensive overview of the EM7180 and other sensor-fusion solutions.

 RaspberryPi users should download and install [WiringPi](http://wiringpi.com/), then cd to the <b>examples</b> folders in <b>EM7180/extras/WiringPi/examples</b>, and run <b>make</b>